 105.11 Notice of termite protection.
-A permanent sign which identifies the termite treatment provider and need for reinspection and treatment contract renewal shall be provided.
+A permanent sign which identifies the termite treatment provider and need for re-inspection and treatment contract renewal shall be provided.
 The sign shall be posted near the water heater or electric panel.

 105.12 Work starting before permit issuance.
-Upon approval of the building official, the scope of work delineated in the building permit application and plan may be started prior to the final approval and issuance of the permit, provided any work completed is entirely at risk of the permit applicant and the work does not proceed past the first required inspection.
+Upon written request and written approval of the building official, the scope of work delineated in the building permit application and plan may be started prior to the final approval and issuance of the permit, provided any work completed is entirely at risk of the permit applicant and the work does not proceed past the first required inspection.
+This provision only applies to Florida Building Code, all other Agency approvals necessary for construction must be secured prior to this provision being applied.

 105.13 Phased permit approval.
 After submittal of the appropriate construction documents, the building official is authorized to issue a permit for the construction of foundations or any other part of a building or structure before the construction documents for the whole building or structure have been submitted.
-The holder of such permit for the foundation or other parts of a building or structure shall proceed at the holder's own risk with the building operation and without assurance that a permit for the entire structure will be granted.
+The holder of such permit for the foundation or other parts of a building or structure shall proceed at the holder's and owner's own risk with the building operation and without assurance that a permit for the entire structure will be granted.
 Corrections may be required to meet the requirements of the technical codes.
+This provision only applies to the Florida Building Code, all other agency approvals necessary for construction must be secured prior to this provision being applied.

 105.14 Permit issued on basis of an affidavit.
+The building official may accept a sworn affidavit from a registered architect or engineer stating that the plans submitted conform to the technical codes.
+For buildings and structures, the affidavit shall state that the plans conform to the laws as to egress, type of construction and general arrangement and, if accompanied by drawings, show the structural design and that the plans and design conform to the requirements of the technical codes as to strength, stresses, strains, loads and stability.
 Whenever a permit is issued in reliance upon an affidavit or whenever the work to be covered by a permit involves installation under conditions which, in the opinion of the building official, are hazardous or complex, the building official shall require that the architect or engineer who signed the affidavit or prepared the drawings or computations shall supervise such work.
 In addition, they shall be responsible for conformity to the permit, provide copies of inspection reports as inspections are performed, and upon completion make and file with the building official written affidavit that the work has been done in conformity to the reviewed plans and with the structural provisions of the technical codes.
 In the event such architect or engineer is not available, the owner shall employ in his stead a competent person or agency whose qualifications are reviewed by the building official.
 The building official shall ensure that any person conducting plans review is qualified as a plans examiner under Part XII of Chapter 468, Florida Statutes, and that any person conducting inspections is qualified as a building inspector under Part XII of Chapter 468, Florida Statutes.
+Nothing aforesaid shall preclude plan review or inspections by the building official (See also Section 107.6).

 105.14.1 Affidavits in flood hazard areas.
-Permit issued on basis of an affidavit shall not extend to the flood load and flood resistance requirements of the Florida Building Code and the building official shall review an inspect those requirements.
+Permits issued on the basis of an affidavit shall not extend to the flood load and flood resistance requirements of the Florida Building Code and the building official shall review and inspect those requirements.